Untitled

 Evaluation Criteria

-Learning will be assessed through the completion of the weekly discussion, including assignments and required posts and final paper/exam.
-Assignments will be evaluated on some or all of the following criteria, depending upon the nature of the assignment.
+Learning will be assessed through the completion of the weekly assignments & discussion forums and final course presentation.
+The weekly assignments & discussion forums will be evaluated on the following criteria:

 Grading Criteria